zzb66666666x/CGAPI/README.md

 typedef void (*render_fp)();
 ```

 When we want to test something out, we just put the function pointers we want inside `glPipeline::exec` (which is defined as `std::list<render_fp> exec`).
-As you can see, our final choices (maybe changed in the future) are `programmable_process_geometry_openmp` and `programmable_rasterize_with_shading_openmp`.
+As you can see from the `globj.cpp`, our final choices are `programmable_process_geometry_openmp` and `programmable_rasterize_with_shading_openmp` (may get changed in the future) .

 #### GLSL Parser By YACC

 The basic logic behind the YACC is the *Backus-Naur form*, by which we can define the grammar rules recursively.
 The basic components of a parser consists of a `.y` file for grammar rules and a `.l` file to define words and tokens.
-The tool to process `.l` file is called the `lexer`, we use `flex` from GNU to compile our lexer, the output is by default called `lex.yy.c`.
+The tool to process `.l` file is called the `lexer`, we use `flex` from GNU to compile our lexer, the output is called `lex.yy.c` by default.
 For the `.y` file, we use `bison` (also from GNU) to generate grammar rules written in C code, and they are by default `y.tab.c / y.tab.h`.
 We use Makefile to control this process.

 ```makefile
 parser: grammar.y lexer.l